S3OD: Towards Generalizable Salient Object Detection with Synthetic Data: Dataset

 \subsection{Multi-Modal Dataset Diffusion}

-Large-scale diffusion transformers like FLUX \cite{flux} with 12B parameters encode rich semantic and spatial representation during the generation process.
+Large-scale diffusion transformers, such as FLUX \cite{flux}, with 12B parameters encode rich semantic and spatial representations during the generation process.
 Rather than ignoring these latent representations and relying on teacher models that predict masks directly from generated images, we extend the diffusion model to output masks by combining multiple complementary modalities.
-Our approach extracts latent feature maps that encode spatial layout understanding, concept attention maps that provide interpretable semantic localization, and DINO-v3 features from decoded images that capture fine-grained visual semantics.
-This multi-modal supervision mitigates data scarcity while ensuring alignment between generated images and corresponding masks.
+We extract latent feature maps that encode spatial layout understanding, concept-attention maps that provide interpretable semantic localization, and DINO-v3 features from the decoded images that capture fine-grained visual semantics.
+This multi-modal supervision mitigates data scarcity and ensures alignment between generated images and their corresponding masks.